-In general, lower density residential land use is primarily concentrated in the southern and south western portions of the planning area.
+In general, lower density residential land use is primarily concentrated in the southern and southwestern portions of the planning area.
 Lower density residential development trends in recent years have been toward the southwestern part of the planning area.
 The future land use map shows the trend for residential development to continue to increase to the southwestern portion of the planning area.
 An expansion of the urban services area is planned in the southwestern portion of the planning area to support this development trend.

-Higher density residential developments are generally located in the north western portion of the planning area.
+Higher density residential developments are generally located in the northwestern portion of the planning area.
 The future land use map envisions that future high-density residential developments would continue to be located primarily in this area.
 Medium density residential development is generally scattered throughout the planning area, providing a mix of available housing.
-The future land use map envisions the continuation of medium density residential development mixed with high and low density developments throughout the area.
+The future land use map envisions the continuation of medium density residential development mixed with high- and low-density developments throughout the area.

 Low Density Residential: Generally, single family detached housing will be the predominant land use in the low-density residential category, although manufactured homes, patio homes, and two-family dwellings may also be permitted in appropriate locations.
 Low density residential areas are for housing developments with gross densities up to 4.3 dwelling units per acre.
-The intent of this land use category is not to allow the maximum density to be attained throughout an entire area designated for a low-density residential land use.
+The intent of this land use category is not to allow the maximum density to be attained throughout an entire area designated for a low- density residential land use.
 Rather, the intent is that in each area there be a mix of developments of various densities to achieve an average density that is less than the maximum density.
 In addition to the other types of uses allowed in all residential categories, home occupations may be allowed in this category where it is incidental to the principal use.

 Map LU-9 shows that in the Murray Planning Area and within the Murray city limits, low density residential land use occupies the largest single land use category.
-The existing low-density residential land use determined from the inventory within the Murray city limits was 2,287 acres.
-The future land use map shows a lowdensity residential land use of 2,943 acres for an increase of 656 acres.
-This addition is primarily the conversion of agricultural lands within the southwestern portion of the city limits to low density residential land use.
-The existing low-density residential land use determined from the inventory for the Murray Planning
+The existing low-density residential land use determined from the inventory within the Murray city limits was 2179 acres.
+The future land use map shows a low-density residential land use of 2157 acres for a decrease of -22 acres.
+This decrease is primarily the conversion of low-density residential portions of the planning area to medium-density residential uses.
+The existing lowdensity residential land use determined from the inventory for the Murray Planning Area was 3008 acres.

-Area was 3,019 acres.
-The future land use map shows a low-density residential land use in the planning area of 4,295 acres for an increase of 1,276 acres.
+The future land use map shows low-density residential land use in the planning area of 4,357 acres for an increase of 1,349 acres.
 This additional acreage is mostly in the southwestern and west central portions of the planning area where agricultural land use is converted to low density residential land use.

-The following criteria provide guidance to the Planning Commission for the evaluation of Low-D e n s i t y Residential development:
+The following criteria provide guidance to the Planning Staff and the Planning Commission for the evaluation of Low-Density Residential development: